-I just saw a new ad for D-Con (which in case you didn’t know, kills mice) and found myself routing for the brave little mouse who risked his life.
+I just saw a new ad for D-Con (which in case you didn’t know, kills mice) and found myself rooting for the intrepid little mouse who risked his life.

 I don’t think that’s what they intended.

 That’s not to say I wouldn’t want my cats catching any mice they find under our roof.
-But in my world, they’re kind of endearing.
+But in the world of my imagination, those mice are kind of endearing.

 For the first time ever I saw a television ad for WordPress.com.
 I already have multiple accounts here, but is my opinion of this platform going to change because of the ad?
 After all, I saw it shortly before the D-Con ad and now here I am, writing for the first time in four weeks (well, I’ve been doing other writing, so I should be fair and say writing on this blog for the first time in four weeks).